 A two-way video interview is live, taking place via video calling apps such as Skype, Zoom, or Webex.
-Like your standard in-person interviews, the interviewers come prepared with a list of questions as the candidate and may record the interview to review later or to share with other members of their team.
+Like your standard in-person interviews in virtual interviews, the interviewers come prepared with a list of questions to ask the candidates.
+In this, the interview takes place face to face on camera via video interviewing software.

 Benefits of Video Interviewing